dennissergeev/dennissergeev.github.io/_blog/2015-09-08-csv-to-xarray.md

                     dict(units=values_and_names[i]['units'], long_name=values_and_names[i]['long_name']))
 ```

 Why did I do that?
-Now the data and metadata is packed in a structure that is digestible for [`xray.Dataset`](http://xray.readthedocs.org/en/stable/data-structures.html#creating-a-dataset).
+Now the data and metadata is packed in a structure that is digestible for `xarray.Dataset`.
 The only coordinate is time, and is defined by the same keyword.
 The great thing is that `pandas` parsed the time strings for me and already converted them to a `datetime64` object.

 ```python
 ds = xarray.Dataset(variables=variables,